Imperial Service Troops

-The Imperial Service Troops were forces raised by the princely states of the British Indian Empire.
-These troops were available for service alongside the Indian Army when such service was requested by the British government.
+The Imperial Service Troops, officially called the Indian States Forces after 1920, were auxiliary forces raised by the princely states of the Indian Empire which were deployed alongside the Indian Army when their service was required.
+The Imperial Service Troops were inaugurated in 1888 by the Viceroy of India.
 At the beginning of the 20th century, their total numbers were about 18,000 men.

-The troops were routinely inspected by British army officers and generally had the same equipment as soldiers in the British Indian Army.
+The troops were routinely inspected by British officers and generally had the same equipment as soldiers in the Indian Army.
 Although their numbers were relatively small, the Imperial Service Troops were employed in China and British Somaliland in the first decade of the 20th century, and later saw action in the First World War and Second World War.

 Genesis

 In March 1885, after a Russian force defeated the Afghan army at Panjdeh, a village on the ill-defined Russian-Afghan frontier, the British were alarmed and immediately dispatched units from the Army of India to reinforce the North-West Frontier defenses.
 The "Panjdeh incident," however, also resulted in generous donations of money for a potential war effort from many Indian rulers, most notably the Nizam of Hyderabad.
 Although the incident was later resolved by a compromise, the timely support of the Indian princes prompted the British to create a reserve force of approximately 20,000 soldiers recruited from the armies of the Native States, but trained and equipped by the Indian Army.
 The cost of the training and new equipment was borne by the Native States.